-My Counterintuitive Secret for Staying Consistent on Social Media
+My Counterintuitive Secret for Social Media Consistency as a Business Owner

-One of the top 3 questions that I get as a blog writer is, “how do you stay so consistent on social media?”
+One of the top 3 questions that I get as a blog writer and strategist is, “how do you stay so consistent on social media?”

-(If you’re curious about the other two, I talk about those here!)
+(If you’re curious about the other two questions I get the most, I talk about those here!)

 Now, I don’t think I get this question because my social media content is off the charts incredible or because I have awesome graphic design skills (I definitely don’t… I have Canva to thank for what I can do) or anything like that.